Dolores Claiborne (film): Plot

-Dolores says Vera threw herself down the stairs in an attempt to commit suicide, and then begged Dolores to put her out of her misery.
-Mackey refuses to believe her as Vera has left Dolores her entire fortune in a will that is eight years old, which Dolores knew nothing about.
+Dolores says Vera threw herself down the stairs in a suicide attempt, and then begged Dolores to put her out of her misery.
+Mackey refuses to believe her because Vera left her entire fortune to Dolores in a will, which Dolores knew nothing about.
 Dolores and Selena argue about Joe's abuse, which Selena has always strongly denied, and Selena storms out, leaving Dolores to fend for herself.

-A flashback reveals one day when Dolores returned home from work, she told a drunken Joe she knows he stole the money and also that he molests Selena.
+A flashback reveals that one day, when Dolores returned home from work, she told a drunken Joe she knew he stole the money and also that he molested Selena.
 She then provoked him into a rage and led him to fall down a well in their front yard, leaving him to die as he plunged to the stone bottom.
 Selena hears this story on a tape left for her by Dolores, who had foreseen her departure.
 While on the ferry, Selena suddenly uncovers a repressed memory of her father forcing her to touch him sexually.
-Realizing everything, Selena rushes back to Dolores as she is attending the coroner's inquest.
+Realizing everything, Selena rushes back to Dolores, who is attending the coroner's inquest.

-As Mackey makes a case to be sent to a grand jury in an attempt to indict Dolores for murder, Selena arrives and tells him he has no admissible evidence; he is only doing this because of his personal vendetta against Dolores, and that despite an often stormy relationship, Vera and Dolores loved each other.
-Realizing that the case would likely end with either a dismissal or acquittal, Mackey reluctantly drops the charges.
-Dolores and Selena reconcile on the ferry wharf before Selena returns home to New York.
+As Mackey makes a case to be sent to a grand jury in an attempt to indict Dolores for murder, Selena arrives and tells him he has no admissible evidence; he is only doing this because of his personal vendetta against Dolores, and that, despite an often stormy relationship, Vera and Dolores loved each other.
+Realizing that the case would likely end with either a dismissal or an acquittal, Mackey reluctantly drops the charges.
+Dolores and Selena reconcile on the ferry wharf before Selena returns home to NYC.